 The Defendants, in all the three causes, filed their respective notices of intention to defend the proceedings so commenced by the Plaintiffs herein.
-Although the matters before me were taken out separately I will deal with them together because of the reasons that will become clear later in this ruling.
-As a matter of fact the reasons for the findings of fact in one cause apply with equal force in respect of the other matters.
-It is for this reason that I have found it convenient to write one opinion and adopt same in connection of the other two matters.
+Although the matters before me were taken out separately I will deal with them together because of the reasons that will become obvious later in this ruling.
+As a matter of fact the reasons for the findings of fact, in one cause, apply with equal force in respect of the other matters as well.
+It is for this reason that I have found it convenient to write one opinion and adopt same in connection with the other two matters.

-The Plaintiffs have filed and sworn affidavits in support of their respective applications.
-On the other hand the Defendants have filed affidavits in opposition to the Plaintiff's and application.
+The Plaintiffs have filed, and sworn, affidavits in support of their respective applications.
+On the other hand the Defendants have filed affidavits in opposition to the Plaintiffs' said applications.
 The affidavits in opposition have been sworn by Counsel for the Defendants.

-The Originating Summons
+The Originating Summonses

-In the Originating Summons, issued on 15th March 2001, the Plaintiffs are seeking this courts' determination on questions.
+In the Originating Summonses, issued on the said 15th of March 2001, the Plaintiffs are seeking this courts' determination on a number of questions.
 Indeed, the Plaintiffs have sought the following reliefs and/or declarations:-